-ACTION 5.16 ACTION 5.16

-The health service organ The health service organisation providing end-of-life care has processes to provide clinicians with access to specialist palliative care advice
+The health service organisation providing end-of-life care has processes to provide clinicians with access to specialist palliative care advice

-Comments

-purple Palliative Care fol The organisation has access to specialist palliative care services and advice.
-Staff interviewed were aware of how to access these services, and referred assessors to the purple Palliative Care folder which provides an easy reference to services and advice.
-PPH has demonstrated great empathy for palliative care patients and the preparation of the accommodation to support patients receiving end-of-life care.
+The organisation has access to specialist palliative care services and advice.
+Staff interviewed were aware of how to access these services.

-Rating Applicable HSF IDs

-Met All

-ACTION 5.17
+The LDPH has shown great empathy for palliative care patients and the preparation of the accommodation to accommodate patients receiving Palliative and/or end-of-life care.

-The health service organ The health service organisation has processes to ensure that current advance care plans: a.
+The health service organisation has processes to ensure that current advance care plans: a.
 Can be received from patients b.
-Are documented in the patient's healthcare
+Are documented in the patient's healthcare record

-record record

-Comments

 Advance care plans are documented in the patient's healthcare record.
-Clinicians interviewed were familiar with the process of identifying patients with an advance care

-plan, and ensuring care is provided in accordance with these plans.
+Records are annotated appropriately, so that treating clinicians are aware.
+Clinicians interviewed were familiar with the process of identifying patients with an advance care plan, and ensuring care is provided in accordance with these plans.

-Rating Applicable HSF IDs

-Met All

-Met All

-ACTION 5.18

 The health service organisation provides access to supervision and support for the workforce providing end-of-life care

-Comments Comments

-Supervision and support for staff providing end-of-life care is available and staff are aware of how to access support services.
+Supervision and support for staff providing end-of-life care are available and staff are aware of how to access support services.

-Rating Applicable HSF IDs
+Rating Applica cable HSF IDs Met All

-Met All

-ACTION 5.19

 The health service organisation has processes for routinely reviewing the safety and quality of end-of-life care that is provided against the planned goals of care

-Comments Comments

-Goals of care for patients at end of life are expressed in the clinical record and established in partnership with patients, their carers, and families.
-The planned goals are

-reviewed regularly, and a reviewed regularly, and any changes are documented in the clinical record.
+Goals of care for patients at end-of-life are expressed in the clinical record and established in partnership with patients, their carers and families.
+The planned goals are reviewed regularly, and any changes are documented in the clinical record.

-Rating Applicable HSF IDs

-Met All

-ACTION 5.20

-Clinicians support patien Clinicians support patients, carers and families to make shared decisions about end-of-life care in accordance with the National Consensus Statement: Essential elements

-for safe and high-quality end-of-life care
+Clinicians support patients, carers and families to make shared decisions about end-of-life care in accordance with the National Consensus Statement: Essential elements for safe and high-quality end-of-life care

-Comments Comments

-The organisation supports shared decision making about end-of-life care with patients, their carers, and families.
-This is supported by regular communications and documented in the clinical record.
-Assessors saw evidence of this in clinical documentation.
+The organisation supports shared decision making about end of like care with patients, their carers and families.
+This is backed by regular communications and documented in the clinical record.
+The assessors saw evidence of this in clinical documentation.
 Support for decision making is consistent with the National Consensus Statement: Essential elements for safe and high-quality end-of-life care.

-Rating Applicable HSF IDs

-Met All